farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 # Internationalization and localization

-Fari is available in multiple languages like English, Spanish and French but if you are interested in translating Fari in another language or update a bad translation, this document is the right place to start.
+Fari is available in multiple languages like English, Spanish and French but if you are interested in translating Fari in another language or updating a bad translation, this document is the right place to start.

 Fari's supported languages are split into multiple files where each file contains a list of keys used by the app and their translated values.